Muhammad-Hussain456/Fundamentals_of_Programming-/05_Operators_And_Expressions.md

 ---

 ## 🔁 Increment / Decrement Operators

+Used to increase or decrease a value by 1.

 | Programming Construct | Syntax | Semantic (Meaning) | Example |
 |----------------------|--------|---------------------|---------|
 | Increment            | `++`   | Increases value by 1 | `x++`, `++x` |